dhensche/Public-Transit/README.markdown

 ###Disclaimer:

 I did not pay very much attention to packages used or installation procedures.
 Most of the information I provide can be found online in better tutorials.
+This is not a 100% foolproof plan and may require different settings.
+If you use different settings let me know so I can update the readme with better information.